xmos/lib_src/lib_src/doc/rst/lib_src.rst

 Processing
 ..........

-Following initialization, the processing API is call for each block of input samples.
+Following initialization, the processing API is called for each block of input samples.
 The logic is designed so that the final filtering stage always receives a sample to process.
-The sample rate converters have been designed to handle a maximum decimation of factor from the first two stages of four.
+The sample rate converters have been designed to handle a maximum decimation of factor four from the first two stages.
 This architecture requires a minimum input block size of 4 to operate.

 .. figure:: images/src_proc.pdf
    :width: 100%